REC Corporate Members have many benefits including:

 Legal topics affecting recruitment businesses and trends based on REC legal enquiries

-Now, as of 1st January 2027, anyone engaged under a contract of employment with six months' service will be protected from unfair dismissal.
+One incoming change is that, as of 1st January 2027, anyone engaged under a contract of employment with six months' service will be protected from unfair dismissal.
 However, what the new rules mean in practice is that all all employees recruited on or before 1st July 2026 will automatically gain unfair dismissal protection on 1st January 2027 (and a week earlier if they are dismissed without statutory notice).
-We explore what employers can do to prepare for this change in our Video Bitesize series, available here.
+We explore what employers can do to prepare for this change in Part 1 and Part 2 of Unfair Dismissal Series.

 The umbrella company landscape is entering a period of major change.
 With new and changing obligations on the horizon for recruitment businesses, including critical changes to legislation coming into force in April 2026, now is the time to prepare.
 To support you through this transition, the REC has launched an Umbrella Company Hub: your go-to source for updates on these changes as more details emerge, with clear and insightful information and guidance on what these changes mean for your business and what you can do to prepare for them.
 Watch our recent webinar on demand to understand what the new obligations on the horizon mean, how Umbrella Companies are legally defined and how to prepare your business accordingly.